Vital Records Online

 Order with confidence

-Learn how to order your Arkansas Birth Certificates from the ADH.
-Review the required documents, prices, and eligibility.
-The current processing time is 10 to 14 days.
-The state fee is $12.00, with additional copies costing $10.00 each.
+Learn how to order Arkansas Death Certificate from the Arkansas Department of Health (ADH).
+The standard processing time is currently 10 to 14 days.
+The state fee for a certified copy of a death record is $10.00, with additional copies costing $8.00 each.
 Authorized individuals include the certificate holder, immediate family members, and authorized third parties.

-How to Order Arkansas Birth Certificates
+How to Order State of Arkansas Death Certificate

 Person ordering a death certificate with a phone using VRO